 For a unique breakfast experience, consider having a bowl of fresh hủ tiếu noodle soup while you’re on the boat.
 It’s an amazing task for the chef to whip out many bowls of noodles on a tiny boat.
 A drink seller will also approach you via boat.
 Enjoy a fresh coconut or Vietnamese coffee with your noodles.

 During your tour, you may stop by the area to see the process of how the hủ tiếu noodles are made from the steaming, drying, and cutting the noodles.
 Other stops include a factory that makes flavored popped rice crackers.
 Flavors include strawberry, durian, coconut, and more.
+Purchase these unique souvenirs before you leave as you will not find these in the main Ho Chi Minh City area.
 Lastly, try fresh pineapple on the roof of the fruit seller’s boat before heading back to the Ninh Kieu Wharf.

 3. Walk Along the Ninh Kieu Wharf